Infinites-Research-Organization/Constitution/README.md

 * **Mitigation of External Influence:** Protocols to prevent government, regulatory, or corporate funding from compromising our research neutrality.
 * **Technological Boundaries:** Absolute limits on what we will not develop, such as mass-surveillance systems or offensive cyber-weapons.
-* **Publication Architecture:** Deciding between an unconditional "Open Source by Default" model or a case-by-case framework integrating Coordinated Vulnerability Disclosure (CVD).
+* **Publication Architecture:** Deciding between an unconditional "Open Source by Default" model or a case-by-case framework

 ---